coconautti/http4k-rest-example/README.md

 # http4k-rest-example

-An opinionated take on how to build REST services.
+An opinionated take on how to build REST services with Kotlin.

+Goals:

+* service should start up in less than 10 seconds
+* it should be fast to develop new features
+* code should be easy to test

 Key components: